Literary Criticism and Reviews: Robert A. Heinlein

 Listed in “Starship Troopers.”
 Wikipedia.org (“External Links”).
 URL: http://en.wikipedia.org/wiki/Starship_Troopers.

-Cited in Brent Ryan Bellamy.
-Remainders of the American Century: Post-Apocalyptic Novels in the Age of US Decline.
-Middletown, CT: Weslyan UP, 2021.
+Cited in Bellamy, Brent Ryan.
+Remainders of the American Century: Post-Apocalyptic Novels in the Age of US Decline, Wesleyan UP, 2021, p.
 137.